scottfister/scottfister.github.io/_posts/2014-09-05-the-best-way-to-do-ember-authentication.markdown

 {% endhighlight %}

 # Good UX: Taking the user to the route they attempted
 If you've implemented the mixin as I have above, when a user attempts to access a protected route it will redirect them to the login page instead and store the `attemptedTransition` on the Session object.
-We can use this to redirect them to the page they were attempting, after a successful sign in.
+After a successful sign-in we can use this to redirect them to the page they were attempting.
 Add the following snippet in your login controller below where we persist the data:

 {% highlight javascript %}
 ...